amoeba-rb/amoeba/README.md

 ![amoebalogo](http://rocksolidwebdesign.com/wp_cms/wp-content/uploads/2012/02/amoeba_logo.jpg)

+## Installation

+is hopefully as you would expect:

+    gem install amoeba

+or just add it to your Gemfile:

+    gem 'amoeba'

-## Background
+## What?

 The goal was to be able to easily and quickly reproduce ActiveRecord objects including their children, for example copying a blog post maintaining its associated tags or categories.

-I named this gem "Amoeba" because amoebas are (small life forms that are) good at reproducing.
+This gem is named "Amoeba" because amoebas are (small life forms that are) good at reproducing.
 Their children and grandchildren also reproduce themselves quickly and easily.

 ## Details